ACCIDENT: An unexpected event or circumstance without deliberate intent.

 EXPOSURE: Risk of possible loss.

-EXTENDED REPLACEMENT COST*: Increases the Building Limit by specified % in the event coverage is needed.
+EXTENDED REPLACEMENT COST: Increases the Building Limit by a specified percentage in the event coverage is needed.

-EXTRA EXPENSE INSURANCE: A type of property insurance for extraordinary expenses related to business interruption such as a back-up generator in case of power failure that results from a covered cause of loss.
+EXTRA EXPENSE INSURANCE: A type of property insurance for extraordinary expenses related to business interruption such as a backup generator in case of power failure that results from a covered cause of loss.
+Claim Example: A carrier pays for fire protection while the sprinkler system is under repair after a covered loss.

 FIDELITY A.K.A CRIME OR EMPLOYEE DISHONESTY: A bond or policy covering an employer’s loss resulting from an employee’s dishonest act (e.g., loss of cash, securities, valuables, etc.).